axoo01/MovieFinder/README.md

 # Movie Finder

-A responsive web application for discovering movies dynamically, built with React.js and Tailwind CSS.
+A responsive web application that dynamically fetches movies from TMDB and tracks trending searches.
+Built with React.js and Tailwind CSS, it features optimized search with debounce, a trending section based on user search activity, and seamless API integration.

 ## Features